-Description Possible Service Pre-employment-transition services.
-Job-exploration counseling Work-based learning experiences Counseling on opportunities for enrollment in comprehensive transition or postsecondary education program at Institutions of Higher Education (IHEs) Workplace-readiness training Instruction in self-advocacy Coordinated Activities.
+Status Description Possible Service Students with a Disability Pre-employment-transition services.
+Job-exploration counseling Work-based learning experiences Counseling on opportunities for enrollment in comprehensive transition or postsecondary education program at Institutions of Higher Education (IHEs) Workplace-readiness training Instruction in self-advocacy Students with a Disability Coordinated Activities.
 Attending individualized education program meetings for students with disabilities, when invited; Working with the local workforce development boards, one-stop centers, and employers to develop work opportunities for students with disabilities, including internships, summer employment and other employment opportunities available throughout the school year, and apprenticeships; Working with schools, including those carrying out activities under section 614(d) of the IDEA, to coordinate and ensure the provision of pre-employment transition services; When invited, attending person-centered planning meetings for individuals receiving services under title XIX of the Social Security Act (42 U.S.C.
-1396 et seq.); planning meetings for individuals receiving services under title XIX of the Social Security Act (42 U.S.C.
-1396 et Pre-employment-transition services.
+1396 et seq.);